 To learn more about the status of HIV in Kenya visit the UNAIDS Brief on Kenya.

-AIDS Healthcare Foundation (AHF), Los Angeles-based, is a global nonprofit organization providing cutting-edge medicine and advocacy to over 1,000,000 people in 43 countries.
-We are currently the largest provider of HIV/AIDS medical care in the world.
+AIDS Healthcare Foundation (AHF), Los Angeles-based, is a global nonprofit organization providing cutting-edge medicine and advocacy to 1.5 million people in 45 countries.

 AHF funds its mission to rid the world of AIDS through a network of pharmacies, thrift stores, healthcare contracts and other strategic partnerships.
 Generating new, innovative ways of treatment, prevention and advocacy has been the hallmark of our success.